top of page

 NEXT GENERATION OF GLOBAL LEADERS

-CIST has a strategic partnership with Rosedale Academy in Ontario, Canada.
-Rosedale Academy (BSID# 668726) is an Ontario Ministry of Education inspected private secondary school that is able to grant OSSD credits and issue the Ontario Secondary School Diploma.
+CIST has a strategic partnership with Rosedale Global High School in Ontario, Canada.
+Rosedale Global High School (BSID# 668726) is an Ontario Ministry of Education inspected private secondary school that is able to grant OSSD credits and issue the Ontario Secondary School Diploma.

-Rosedale Academy is committed to offering exceptional education programs that maintain fairness, transparency and academic integrity.
+Rosedale Global High School is committed to offering exceptional education programs that maintain fairness, transparency and academic integrity.

 bottom of page